mateuszdrab/pwd-pwk8s-azurermtemplate/README.md

 ### Delegate your DNS

-You need to set up DNS delegation so that you can resolve the DNS zone specified in the `dnsZone` parameter
+After running the deployment, you need to set up DNS delegation so that you can resolve the DNS zone specified in the `dnsZone` parameter to the nameservers returned in `nameServers`

 ### Access the environment

-Access the environment using `http://host.{dnsZone}` refers to the child dns zone mentioned earlier
+Access the environment using the url returned by the deployment under `connectUrl`

 ### Clean-up